shivpalSW/DVC-NLP-Simple-usecase/README.md

 ## DVC NLP project

-### <style = italic> Problem statement for NLP Project: If stackoverflow comments are belongs to "Python" language or not.It is a binary classification type of project
+#### Problem statement for NLP Project: If stackoverflow comments are belongs to "Python" language or not.It is a binary classification type of project

 ## Reference Repository: